 The SLRC shall be reset to 0 when an Ack frame is received in response to transmission of a frame containing all or part of an MSDU or MMPDU that is contained in a PSDU of length greater than dot11RTSThreshold, or when a frame with a group address in the Address 1 field is transmitted.

+NOTE - For non-HE STAs that use DCF for channel access, dot11TXOPDurationRTSThreshold is not present, and the use of the RTS/CTS mechanism is under control of dot11RTSThreshold.(#22234)

 TGax editor: Change 10.3.4.4 Recovery procedures and retransmit limits as follows: (Track change on)

 After transmitting a frame that requires immediate acknowledgment(#1442), the STA shall perform the acknowledgment procedure, as defined in 10.3.2.11 (Acknowledgment procedure).
 The SRC for an MPDU with the Type subfield equal to Data or Management and of length less than or equal to dot11RTSThreshold and the SSRC shall be incremented every time transmission of that MPDU fails(#282).
 This SRC and the SSRC shall be reset when transmission of that MPDU succeeds.
 The LRC for an MPDU with the Type subfield equal to Data or Management and of length greater than dot11RTSThreshold and the SLRC shall be incremented every time transmission of that MPDU fails.
 This LRC and the SLRC shall be reset when transmission of that MPDU succeeds.
 All retransmission attempts for an MPDU with the Type subfield equal to Data or Management that has failed the acknowledgment procedure one or more times shall be made with the Retry subfield set to 1.
 These rules do not apply for frames sent by a non-DMG STA under a block agreement.(#2358)

+NOTE - For non-HE STAs that use DCF for channel access, dot11TXOPDurationRTSThreshold is not present, and the use of the RTS/CTS mechanism is under control of dot11RTSThreshold.(#22234)